-- 4.7.3(f) Municipal Reserve should be allocated for linear parks and multi-use pathways within the Employment-Residential Interface Area: - i) A linear park / buffer area that contains a 3.0 metre multi-use regional pathway should be constructed along the southern edge of the plan area to connect to 48th Street, the Environmental Reserve, and the stormwater pond. - ii) High-quality landscaping should include mass plantings that incorporate an upper canopy and lower canopy to ensure adequate screening between employment and residential uses. - 4.7.3(g) Non-residential building heights within the Employment-Residential Interface Area should not exceed 2 storeys or 10 metres. - 4.7.3(h) Garbage storage, loading bays, loading doors, or other activities creating heavy truck movements and noise on lots adjacent to a residential area shall not face the residential area. - 4.7.3(i) Façades of buildings facing adjacent residential areas should consist of high-quality materials that vary in architectural detail. - 4.7.3(j) Lighting on non-residential lots shall face downwards and implement dark-sky policies. - 4.7.3(k) The treatment of the Employment- Residential Interface area shall be generally defined through the Neighbourhood Area Structure Plan stage and finalized through the subdivision process.
+- 4.7.3(f) Municipal Reserve should be allocated to linear parks and multi-use pathways within the Employment-Residential Interface Area: - i) The MR should contain a linear park / buffer area that consists of a 3.0 metre multi-use regional pathway and significant landscaping constructed along the southern edge of the plan area to connect to 48th Street and the stormwater pond. - ii) High-quality landscaping should include mass plantings that incorporate an upper canopy and lower canopy to ensure adequate screening between employment and residential uses. - iii) The height of the landscaping within the linear park / buffer area north of runway 16/34 shall align with the height limitation requirements as noted in Figure 6: Airport Height Limitation Map, which will be further defined at the NASP stage. - 4.7.3(g) Non-residential building heights within the Employment-Residential Interface Area should not exceed 2 storeys or 10 metres. - 4.7.3(h) Garbage storage, loading bays, loading doors, or other activities creating heavy truck movements and noise on lots adjacent to a residential area shall not face the residential area. - 4.7.3(i) Façades of buildings facing adjacent residential areas should consist of high-quality materials that vary in architectural detail. - 4.7.3(j) Lighting on non-residential lots shall face downwards and implement dark-sky policies. - 4.7.3(k) The treatment of the Employment- Residential Interface area shall be generally defined through the Neighbourhood Area Structure Plan stage and finalized through the subdivision process.

+Figure 14 |

-Figure 13 | Example Linear Park between Residential & Employment Uses
+Example Linear Park between Residential & Employment Uses